apache/tvm/apps/microtvm/reference-vm/README.md

 ## Reference VM Organization

-Reference VM is organized in this directory as follows:
+The Reference VM is organized in this directory as follows:

 ```
 .